-While institutional leaders and policymakers sort out the aftermath of the ECA closures, it is the students who are left scrambling to ensure they can continue their education when they return from the holidays.
-For some, the closures are enough of a barrier to either pause or discontinue their education.
-It doesn’t have to be that way.
+While institutional leaders and policymakers sort out the aftermath of the closures, it is students who are left scrambling to ensure they can continue their education.
+For some, the closures are enough of a barrier to either pause or discontinue their college education.
+But it doesn’t have to be that way.

 Here are a few steps you can take right now to keep moving forward on your learning path.

 While the impact and the inconvenience on those students who suddenly find themselves without an educational home is considerable, many institutions, including American Public University, have team representatives prepared to help you transfer and maintain continuity in your education.

 At APU, we want to help you make a plan that’s right for you.
 Whether you are interested in transferring to APU or another institution, our representatives are available to answer your questions about the transfer process and find the right degree program to match your goals, financial aid and much more.
 You’ll also want to verify that the institution has the right degree or certificate type, along with programs that align with your discipline (for example, American Public University offers over 200 programs).

 Call 877-777-9081, email firstname.lastname@example.org or start a Live Chat to connect with an admissions representative for assistance.
 Normal hours are Monday through Friday, 8 a.m. to 9 p.m.
 ET, and Saturdays and Sundays from 10 a.m. to 6 p.m ET.